RaspAP/raspap-docs/docs/index.md

 Our popular Quick installer creates a known-good default configuration in minutes on all current Raspberry Pis with onboard wireless.

 ## Quick start
-Start with a clean install of the [latest release of Raspberry Pi OS (32-bit) Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit).
-The Raspberry Pi OS desktop and 64-bit beta distros are unsupported.
+Start with a clean install of the [latest release of Raspberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/).
+Both the 32- and 64-bit release versions are supported.
+The Raspberry Pi OS desktop distro is currently unsupported.

 > :information_source: **Note**: Be sure to use an official power supply with your device.
 Power supply requirements [differ by Raspberry Pi model](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).
 Inadequate voltage is the source of many WiFi issues.